How can you tell if a past trauma is hurting your relationship?

 - Injury, illness, and/or disability

-- Enduring a crime, accident, natural disaster, homelessness, life in a war zone, or terrorism
+- Enduring a crime, accident, natural disaster, homelessness

 Generally speaking, if any of these traumas occur in your childhood, the impact may be deeper and longer-lasting.
 Even so, regardless of timing, these categories of trauma can cause serious problems well into the future.
 That includes relationship stress.